 Lines 6 and 7.
 Estimated salvage and reinsurance recoverable.
-The salvage and reinsurance rates for 2000 are published in Rev. Proc.
-2000-45, 2000-43 I.R.B.
-417. The 2001 estimated salvage and reinsurance rates are published in Rev. Proc.
+Enter on lines 6 and 7 the amount of estimated salvage and reinsurance recoverable.
+The amount of estimated salvage recoverable must be determined on a discounted basis.
+The estimated salvage discount factors for 2001 are published in Rev. Proc.
 2001-61, 2001-53 I.R.B.
-653. Also see Regulations section 1.832-4.
+653. The 2002 estimated salvage and reinsurance rates will be published in the Internal Revenue Bulletin when available.
+Also see Regulations section 1.832-4.